saraneh/IndexMapping/README.md

 ### Step Two:
 **Once your image has been georeferenced, digitize the polygons for the index map.** Each index map will be one polygon, and every polygon will be stored in one single shapefile.
 ### Step Three:
-**Run the python codes which will create and populate the attribute table fields.** These can be found in the [HarvardMapCollection sharepoint](https://hu.sharepoint.com/sites/HarvardMapCollection)
+**Run the python code which will create and populate the attribute table fields.** These can be found in the [HarvardMapCollection sharepoint](https://hu.sharepoint.com/sites/HarvardMapCollection)
 - Go to Documents > IndexMapProject and download 1) *addGeosonFields.py* and 2) *populateAeonfield.py*
 - Open *addGeosonFields.py* in your IDE or text editor of choice.
 Change the variables as needed and run the script.
-- Next open, edit, and run *populateAeonfield.py*

 ### Step Four:
 **Manually fill in values for the rest of the fields**